 Using these industry benchmark metrics, your organization could bring in an extra $26,880.

 “Using these industry benchmark metrics, your organization could bring in an additional $26,880.”

 Do You Have the People for the Job?

 Before you can round out your digital marketing plan and start seeing results, you’ll need to make sure you have the right people in place.

 In 2015, digital advertising investments made by smaller organizations were almost nonexistent at just 0.07% of revenue.
 This is largely because these organizations didn’t have the manpower they needed to execute robust campaigns.
 When it comes to staffing for digital marketing efforts, nonprofits generally have two options.
-They can hire full-time employees, or they can partner with an agency.
+They can hire full-time employees, or they can partner with a digital marketing company.

 Hiring a full-time person is difficult because in order to execute a holistic digital marketing strategy, this person needs to be extremely well-versed in all your desired digital marketing platforms and tactics.
-If they fall short, you may end up enlisting additional help from an agency or consultant, which could cost more in the long run.
+If they fall short, you may end up enlisting additional help from PrincePerelson job recruiters Salt Lake City, which could cost more in the long run.

 Insights from M+R Benchmarks Studies.

 Share this Post